yamijuan/redux-time-walkthrough/README.md

-# redux-time-walkthrought
+# redux-time-walkthrough
-Walkthrought and slides about redux-time
+Walkthrough and slides about redux-time